nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 # If you are running this for the first time, reduce the sample size 500000 -> 50.

 # run_id will be used in future calls to manage this run, and also determines the name of the output directory.
+# If you are executing this, change run_id to your own value to avoid overwriting the demo logs.
 $ run_id="demo-SDSS-500k"

-# Execute the run:
+# Execute the run.
+# This will get the sample and then call all archives specified by the '-a' flag.
+# Defaults will be used for all keyword arguments that are not specified.
 $ bash code_src/helpers/scale_up.sh \
     -r "$run_id" \
     -j '{"get_samples": {"SDSS": {"num": 500000}}, "archives": {"ZTF": {"nworkers": 8}}}' \
-    -a "core"  # shortcut for "Gaia HEASARC IceCube WISE ZTF"
+    -a "Gaia HEASARC IceCube WISE ZTF"
 ```

 +++